jcbhmr/jcbhmr.com/_posts/2024-11-25-revenge-of-the-sith.md

 The metaphor of how Anakin's walls around his furnace heart ice over and the dragon worms its way into his skull to chew on his brain with whispers of "All things die, Anakin Skywalker.
 Even stars burn out." is really good imagery.
 It means that Stover doesn't need to waste time describing how "Anakin used his fear to fuel his anger which fueled his hate" or how "Anakin was afraid of losing those he cared about more than anything else in the world".

 Instead, we get a _metaphor_ that concisely conveys those fears and how they weigh on Anakin without needing vague emotional words like "afraid", "worried", "apprehensive", etc. Instead, we get a symbol that tells the reader exactly what _type_ of fear Anakin feels.
 The cold kind.
 The dead kind.
 That kind of fear is something that you can't easily explain without a situation or a metaphor that symbolizes that situation.
 Instead of describing "this fear was $x and $y" Stover expertly uses the dragon to represent that complex idea.
+Instead of "Anakin struggled with his emotions" we get a detailed account (using the dragon metaphor) of how Anakin finally gives in to the dragon and rushes to save Palpatine from Mace Windu.

+None of the other Star Wars movie novelizations have this level of _storytelling_.
+Some of the other Star Wars books in the Expanded Universe are of the same caliber as Revenge of the Sith by Matthew Stover, but not many.

+Stover is one of the few authors that I've seen do second-person narration.
+You saw it in the "this is how it feels to be $x" paragraph above: "the light burns _you_".
+I just thought that was interesting.

+There's also some outside-the-main-plot text in the introduction that emphasizes my recurring point that this story **feels like a perfect bedtime story**.
+The introduction quite literally says:

+> This story happened a long time ago in a galaxy far, far away.
+It is already over.
+Nothing can be done to change it. \
+> &emsp; It is a story of love and loss, brotherhood and betrayal, courage and sacrifice and the death of dreams.
+It is a story of the blurred line between our best and our worst. \
+> ...

+<sup>Go read the book.</sup>

+Doesn't that feel like it was meant to be read aloud to a listener?
+It does to me.
+It makes the book feel like a _story_ and not just a diary or a Wookiepedia entry.
+There's also some interspersed philosophical talk about how "the dark" (not necessarily the Dark Side of the Force) works.
+It's almost as though this is one of Aesop's Fables and it has a message that it is attempting to convey even if it is like 100x as long as your typical fable.

+And did I mention that the story is riveting?
+The plotline is quite literally that the devil of Star Wars himself (described by Count Dooku as "a black hole") infiltrates the galactic government, becomes a dictator, seduces the Jesus figure (Anakin Skywalker "the Chosen One"), wipes out the Faithful good guys, and gets that Jesus figure to fight his best friend and kill his wife.
+It really is a story and a half.

+I like the Revenge of the Sith novelization.
+It was a pretty good read.

+If you're in the United States, check out [Libby](https://libbyapp.com/) to see if you can get Revenge of the Sith (book or audiobook) through your library system (FREE!).
+It's also available [on Amazon](https://www.amazon.com/Star-Wars-Episode-III-Revenge/dp/0345428846) and [on Audible](https://www.audible.com/pd/Star-Wars-Episode-III-Revenge-of-the-Sith-Audiobook/B002V0K4AS)